NewGuy012/nested_pie/README.md

 ## Input Arguments:
 *(Required)*

 - **C** - The data points used to plot the nested pie chart.
-It is a nested cell array of numerical values, starting with the inner most going to the outer most part of the pie chart.
+It is a nested cell array of numerical values, starting with the inner most layer going to the outer most layer of the pie chart.
-          [nested cell]
+          [nested cell of numerical array]

 ## Output Arguments:
 *(Optional)*